Zlatko Junuzović

 Zlatko Junuzović (Златко Јунузовић, [ˈzlatko juˈnuːzɔvɪtʃ]; born 26 September 1987) is an Austrian former professional footballer who played as a midfielder.
-From 2006 to 2017 he represented the Austria national football team.
+From 2006 to 2017 he played for the Austria national team.
 He was known as a free-kick specialist.

 Early life

 Junuzović moved with his parents to Austria when he was five years old.
 Before his 12th birthday, they went on to Graz, where he soon played for the youth teams of Grazer AK.

 Club career

-Aged 17, Junuzović made his debut for Grazer AK in the Bundesliga in spring 2005.
-In 2006, he was called up to play for the ÖFB-Team and became a regular starter for Grazer AK.
-In summer 2007, Junuzović moved to SK Austria Kärnten before joining FK Austria Wien in summer 2009.
+Aged 17, Junuzović made his debut for Grazer AK in the Austrian Bundesliga in spring 2005.
+In 2006, he was called up to play for the Austria national team and became a regular starter for Grazer AK.
+In summer 2007, Junuzović moved to Austria Kärnten before joining Austria Wien in summer 2009.

 In 2010, Junuzović was awarded two awards for his performances with Austria Wien and the national team: the managers of the Austrian Bundesliga voted him Austrian Footballer of the Year and the country's supporters voted him "Player of the Year" in the annual award awarded by the Kronen Zeitung.

-In January 2012, Junuzović joined Bundesliga club SV Werder Bremen, signing a contract which lasteduntil 30 June 2015.
+In January 2012, Junuzović joined Bundesliga club Werder Bremen, signing a contract which lasted until 30 June 2015.
 In February 2015, it was announced that his contract had been extended until June 2018.

 Having completed the 2014–15 season with six goals and 15 assists, third in the Bundesliga behind Kevin De Bruyne and Thomas Müller, Junuzović was voted as "Player of the Season" by Werder's fans.

 On 18 March 2017, he scored his second goal of the 2016–17 season in a 3–0 win against Leipzig, a match that saw all three of Werder Bremen's Austrian players score in the club's highest win of the season.

 In April 2018, Junuzović announced he would leave Werder Bremen after six and half years at the club.
-He wnt to FC Red Bull Salzburg in the Austrian Bundesliga.
-In 2022, he ended his career and became assistance coach of FC Liefering.
+He went to FC Red Bull Salzburg in the Austrian Bundesliga.
+In 2022, he ended his career and became assistant coach of FC Liefering.